swt30/waterworlds-paper/waterworlds.md

 ## Interior structure modelling

-We constructed temperature-dependent planetary interior models of water-rich super-Earths.
+We constructed temperature dependent planetary interior models of water-rich super-Earths.
 We considered the planet to be spherically symmetric, non-rotating, and non-magnetic.
 The following equations govern the structure of such a planetary interior.